Dejima

 │ per island: one container · shared home + credentials │

-│ per agent: own git worktree · sandboxed from host & others │
+│ per agent: own git worktree · shares the island with its peers│

 └────────────────────────────────────────────────────────────────┘